 Over the last seven months, we’ve been working on increasing Kenshi’s presence in China.
-As of today, China is now our top-selling country to date and sales there have increased by a massive 4000%!
+As of today, China is now our top-selling country to date and game sales there have increased by a massive 4000%!

-After translating Kenshi into several languages and releasing it in December, we found that China, a demographic we’d actually previously neglected, had crept up to fourth place in our top global sellers.
+After translating Kenshi into several languages and releasing it in December, we found that China, a demographic we’d actually previously neglected, had crept up to fourth place in our top global sellers on Steam.
 China eventually fell back down to 10th place over the coming months, but the short burst of attention was enough to spur my interest in the Chinese market.
-But MAN, the gaming industry in China is a whole new world.
+But MAN, the games industry in China is a whole new world.

 Until this year, China has made up the largest portion of the video games market in the world.
-Presumably this dropped very recently due to a license freeze (see below) and so, as of 2019, China is the 2nd top-selling market for video games with a total expected revenue of $36,540M.
+Presumably, this dropped very recently due to a licensing freeze (see below) and so, as of 2019, China is the 2nd top-selling market for video games with a total expected revenue of $36,540M.
 The US sits at first place with a revenue of $36,869M.
 Still a pretty respectable portion despite its drop.
-Comparably however, Chinese gamers statistically play considerably more MMO and mobile games.
+Comparably, however, Chinese gamers statistically play considerably more MMO and mobile games.
 Hence why I neglected to localise Kenshi in Chinese.
 What a chump.

 Entering the Chinese Market